 The API Economy is a diverse landscape, incorporating a huge number of different products and subjects.
 This diversity can create an exciting and creative environment for application developers with an endless number of variations on how APIs can be used.
 However, and despite their best efforts, they can’t all be experts.
 To create the right developer experience, you need to provide information on a given subject to send them in the right direction, without which, they risk getting bogged down in detail and jargon they don’t understand.

-It’s important to remember that when we create API documentation developer communities that they don’t knows what’s in our heads.
-We may understand why a specific part of our implementation is important in the context of an area like health, banking or payments but our readers may not, and they won’t see how that relates to the technical implementation.
-When we’re documenting our APIs the information we convey needs to display three important characteristics.
+It’s important to remember that when we create API documentation, the developer community doesn’t necessarily know what we’re thinking.
+We may understand why a specific part of our implementation is important in the context of an area like health, banking or payments, but our readers may not.
+When we’re documenting our APIs, the information we convey needs to display three important characteristics:

 - Context: Developer documentation must create context for a developer in describing not just what is important but also why it is important.
-Simply producing a series of code snippets (in the style of an IBM how-to )) with zero explanation is not enough to help a developer understand that what they are reading is important in the context of what they are creating
+Simply producing a series of code snippets (in the style of an IBM how-to) with zero explanation, is not enough to help a developer understand what they are reading is important in the context of what they are creating.

 - Targeted: Subject matter information must also be written so that it is targeted to specific subsets of the community.
-While the primary audience is likely to be developers, other teams and job roles such as product owners and operators must be catered to, and the documentation provided to them must not muddy the waters for developers.
+While the primary audience is likely to be developers, other teams and job roles such as product owners and operators must be catered to.
+The documentation provided to them must not muddy the waters for developers.
 Moreover, there are subsets amongst developers themselves, with different needs for front-end and back-end developers, for example.